calhoward/calhoward.github.io/_posts/2022-05-15-Hacking_Leviton_Fan_Humidity_Switch.md

 ![]({{ site.baseurl }}/assets/img/2022/Hacking-Leviton-Fan-Humidity-Switch/05_15_2022_07-min.jpg)
 *Fig. 3 - PIC16F1823 pin allocation table*

 This key shows us where the power pins, `VSS` (voltage source) and `VDD` (voltage drain), are located.
-From here, we just need to isolate the pins that are responsible for the logic of the relay driver and for the logic of the activation button.
+From here, we just need to isolate the pins responsible for the logic of the fan relay driver and for the logic of the activation button.
 To do this, we will have to test probe the circuit while it is live.

 ## Probing the circuit